Confinement in Holographic Theories at Finite Theta: Transition Rate at Finite Vacuum Angle

-With this discussion, it is straightforward to understand the effect of a non-zero $\theta$ on the rate for the phase transition.
-From previous sections we know that the effect of $\theta$ is to change the coefficient of the quartic $\kappa$, and reduce the critical temperature $T_c$.
+With these caveats mentioned, let us look at the effect of $\theta$ on the three types $\mathbf{A, B, C}$ next.
 For radion potentials of type $\mathbf{A}$, the effect is quite small if we do not want to destabilize the minimum, since $\kappa_\theta$ is bounded from above (see eq.~\eqref{eq:kappa-restriction-typeA}) by a small number (since $\epsilon\ll1$ and $v_\ir^2/M_5^3 \lesssim 1$).
 For type $\mathbf{B}$, which originally had $\kappa<0$, a non-zero (positive) $\kappa_\theta$ can make the overall $\kappa\to0$.
 When that happens, the action increases sharply and leads to a very small rate for the transition.
 For type $\textbf{C}$, since $\kappa$ originally is already positive, adding a positive $\kappa_\theta$ makes it larger and reduces the action, thereby increasing the rate.
-However here one can not increase the rate arbitrarily because the overall $\kappa$ should not be larger then order unity, otherwise we have to include backreaction into the analysis.
+However here one cannot increase the rate arbitrarily because the overall $\kappa$ should not be larger than order unity, otherwise we have to include backreaction into the analysis.